 The Grand Council of E Clampus Vitus®

 The Grand Council of E Clampus Vitus, Inc. consists of the assembled body of all the current and former Noble Grand Humbugs of the Chapters.
-Other, non-XNGH types have been known to attend the Grand Council meetings, currently held in Sonora in May of each year, but technically speaking, it is actually only open to those who have achieved the rank of Noble Grand Humbug.
+Other, non-XNGH types have been known to attend the Grand Council meetings, currently held in Sonora, the weekend before Memorial Day weekend, in May of each year, but technically speaking, it is actually only open to those who have achieved the rank of Noble Grand Humbug.

 E Clampus Vitus® is incorporated in California under papers filed in 1915 by a group consisting mostly of businessmen in the Marysville area who saw their revival of E Clampus Vitus as a chance to boost the business climate, as well as have a little fun.
 It was nothing like the earlier, original ECV, or that which followed, or even for that matter, our present ECV.
 The Marysville men wore business suits to their meetings and got lots of ink in the local newspapers with their support of local enterprises and civic projects.